SitramSoft/HomeLab/README.md

 Press the **Start** button on the info page of the integration and check the **Log** section to make sure HomeAssistant connects succesfully to Paradox Alarm.

-Add the following code in `configurations.yam`l file to be able to monitor some usefull parameters.
+Add the following code in `configurations.yam`l file.
+Sensitive information is located in a separate file called `secrets.yaml`.
 ```
 # Configuration for connection to mqtt server on home server
 mqtt: